josephfogarty/IceSUBS/README.md

 ## Overview

 This repository is designed to hold all of the codes for solving one-dimensional the heat equation numerically in a block of sea ice floating on sea water.
-Eventually, this code will be coupled with the Large Eddy Simulation (LES) code that is being used in the Environmental Fluid Mechanics laboratory at Princeton University.
+The goal of this code is to be coupled with the Large Eddy Simulation (LES) code that is being used in the Environmental Fluid Mechanics laboratory at Princeton University.
+However, it works well as a standalone code for solving the heat equation and surface enrgy balance.

 Collaborators:
 - Joseph J. Fogarty